How to Deal With Gaslighting In a Relationship, According to Experts

 Has your partner ever made you doubt your self-worth?
 Have they made you feel like you’re losing touch with reality or had you questioning your own sanity?
-If you answered yes, chances are, you’ve been subjected to gaslighting.
+If you answered yes to either of those questions, chances are, you’ve been subjected to gaslighting.
 Gaslighting is an isolating and abusive experience that no one should go through.
-We talked with experts about how to spot the signs and how to stop gaslighting in a relationship for good.
+It can be tricky to spot the signs you're being gaslit, so, we talked to experts to help you learn how to deal with gaslighting in a relationship.

 Okay, but first, what is gaslighting?

 In order to notice gaslighting, you need to know exactly what this phrase means.
 The definition of “gaslighting” comes from the 1944 thriller Gaslight, in which a husband slowly manipulates his wife into thinking she’s going insane.
 The scary thing is, gaslighting isn’t just a movie trope—it happens in real-life relationships too.
 Gaslighting is a form of emotional and psychological abuse that can lead to long-lasting negative mental effects.

 The signs of gaslighting in a relationship are most likely subtle, but this tactic can quickly grow into deep-rooted issues, so here are the things you should look out for.